Go to Next Chapter -- Return to Contents/Index

 her effort to stop the evil filling her brain, she lifted the revolver to her

-forehead in preparation to pull the trigger, then dropped it limply to her side
+forehead in preparation to pull the trigger, and then dropped it limply to her

 tightly around his feline body.